9 cycling mistakes you’re making, and how to fix them

 Fix = applying light or gradual pressure on both brakes at the same time is more effective than slamming them on.
 All of your braking should be done before you enter corners, and if you arrive at a corner and realise you’re going too fast, straighten the bike and lightly apply pressure to the brakes.

-For more information, check out this video by the boys from Global Cycling Network.
+For more information, check out this video by the guys from Global Cycling Network.